 The Screen Hotel opened in Kyoto in February 2008, and is the first boutique hotel in the city.
-A member of the Design Hotels group, the 13 rooms at Screen have been individually conceptualised by Japanese and international designers, each in a unique style.
+A member of the Design Hotels group, the 13 rooms at Screen have been individually conceptualized by Japanese and international designers, each in a unique style.

 All rooms are spacious and fascinating, and the decor throughout the hotel echoes the contemporary style of the guest rooms.
 Rooms include REN cosmetics, flat-screen TVs, espresso machines, iPod docks, Bose DVD players and Jacuzzi bath tubs.

 The lobby houses a small boutique store, selling designer items and local goods from Teramachi street, on which the hotel is located.
 Tea and sweets from generation-old Teramachi tea merchants are served in a traditional 'macha' tea ceremony in the lobby, by the hotel's gracious kimono-clad manager, Mika-san.